Toro Rosso STR4: Jaime Alguersuari

 Alguersuari made his debut at the Hungarian Grand Prix as his predecessor Sébastien Bourdais was replaced following a string of poor results.
 However he only managed to finish 3 races out of the 8 he raced in, with a best result of 14th in the Brazilian Grand Prix.

+Sponsorship and livery

+The STR4's base colour was dark blue, thanks to its main sponsor, Red Bull.
+The energy drink manufacturer's logo and lettering added red accents to the car.

+At the Chinese Grand Prix, as a tribute to the victims of the 2009 L'Aquila earthquake collapse, Toro Rosso included a decal with the words "Vicini All'Abruzzo." for the race weekend on their cars.